 |Level 6||20+ years|

 The information we learned from the myFICO score simulator just goes to show how true that is.
-There can be a significant difference in the value of a tradeline that is 11 years old versus 9 years old or one that is over 2 years old versus just 1 year old.
+There can be a significant difference in the power and value of a tradeline that is 11 years old versus 9 years old or one that is 2 years old versus 1 year old.

-FICO also says that those with credit scores of 800 and above have 25 years of history on their oldest account, while those with credit scores around 650 only have 12 years of history on their oldest account.
+FICO also says that those with credit scores of 795 and above have 27 years of credit history on their oldest tradeline, while those with credit scores of 635 only have 12 years of history on their oldest account.

 |Credit score||Average Age of Accounts||Age of Oldest Account|